Front Matter Templates

 FMTs can be created from scratch, or can be created using the fields from an existing page that doesn’t have an FMT applied to it.

-To create an FMT from an an existing page, navigate to the page you wish to use as the basis for your FMT.
-Next, click the “…” button in the toolbar, then click Create Template.
+To create a front matter template from an an existing document, navigate to the document you wish to use as the basis for your template.
+Next, click on the options menu “…” button in the toolbar, then click Create Template.

 In the modal that opens, enter a name for the template and click Create Template.
 This will create the new template and redirect you to the Front Matter Template editor.